keymanapp/keyboards/release/shared/fonts/sil/scheherazade_new/ScheherazadeNew_README.txt

 See the FONTLOG for information on this and previous releases.

-For further information about this font, including Unicode ranges supported, Graphite and OpenType font features and how to use them, and licensing, please see the documentation on the website (http://software.sil.org/scheherazade) or in the documentation subfolder of this font package.
+For further information about this font, including Unicode ranges supported, OpenType font features and how to use them, and licensing, please see the documentation on the website (http://software.sil.org/scheherazade) or in the documentation subfolder of this font package.